darshanabk/YouTube-Trends/ProjectScope.md

 ---

 ## Deliverables
-- **Project Scope Document**: This document outlining the project's objectives, tools, and deliverables.
+- **Project Scope Document**: This document outlines the project's objectives, tools, and deliverables.
 - **Milestone Timeline**: A detailed timeline with tracked progress.
 - **Automated Scripts**:
   - Data extraction using the YouTube Data API.